When Do Chickens Start Laying Eggs? Signs, Symptoms, and FAQs

 • Save

-Soft-shelled eggs are likely to be laid by young hens starting their egg-laying journey.
+Soft-shelled eggs are likely laid by young hens starting their egg-laying journey.
 It is not customary for the older hens to experience this as they are mature enough to produce a full-grown egg.

 There are reasons why your chicken lays soft-shelled eggs, and they are: